Corydalis: how to care for and plant, plus the best garden corydalis

 Although Corydalis solida presents itself with the daintiness of an alpine plant, it is not to be trusted in the rock garden.
 Its robust and straightforward approach to growth and reproduction make it too competitive to co-exist with neighbours of a more delicate disposition.
 At the Savill Garden in Windsor Great Park, there are even large drifts of this species established in meadow grass.

-The best Corydalis to grow for your garden
+The best Corydalis to grow in your garden

 Corydalis flexuosa ‘China Blue’